ejmaller7/Project-1/README.md

 If your project has a lot of features, list them here.
 1. calendar
 2. To-do list function will let user to input task for each day.
 When the tasks are completed, the calenday day will change color to reflect the action.
-3. Weather hyperlink will direct you to the weather website.
+3. Weather station - input any US city and will output the corresponding city.

 ## Tests